Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedElk/Logstash.md

 In my case I noted the password.
 Of course, your password will be different.

-The generated password for the elastic built-in superuser is : wQIjyJxn3ArG9BfE6=0a
+The generated password for the elastic built-in superuser is : oSpz_0G6xYa5Al1Yya*y

 We're also instructed to note a couple of useful commands.

 Reset the password of the elastic built-in superuser with:

+Here's a summary of the steps to install.

 ```bash
 /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic